canidlogic/yip/pod/YipDB.md

     If the nesting counter of this object is already greater than zero when this function is called, then the nesting counter will just be incremented and the currently active database transaction will continue to be used.
-A fatal error occurs if `begin_work` is called in read-write mode but there is an active transaction that is read-only.
+A fatal error occurs if `beginWork` is called in read-write mode but there is an active transaction that is read-only.

     The returned DBI handle will be to the database that was opened by the